Ableton/ableton.github.io/linkkit/index.md

 ---
 layout: linkkit
 active_page: linkkit
-title: LinkKit Documentation
+title: LinkKit
 ---

 # LinkKit

-iOS SDK for [Ableton Link](https://ableton.com/link), a new technology that synchronizes musical beat, tempo, phase, and start/stop commands across multiple applications running on one or more devices.
+iOS SDK for [Ableton Link](https://ableton.com/link), a technology that synchronizes musical beat, tempo, phase, and start/stop commands across multiple applications running on one or more devices.
 Applications on devices connected to a local network discover each other automatically and form a musical session in which each participant can perform